robinwettstaedt/bachelor-project/notes.md

 ### TODO:

-- Anleitung README

 - IBAN Validierung im ZD

 - (evtl.)
 Interface ohne direkten DB Zugriff

+### IBAN im ZD

+EPLF:
+- does not know if a date is / was faulty, will never know
+- do not check for iban validity
+- do not have `faulty` field in Log
+- just send to ZD

+ZD listen:
+- checks for IBAN validity
+- if not valid:
+	- insert into Log with faulty=True
+	- do not insert into Payments
+	- move the insertion into Log up into the previous function, do both insertions in one place

+validator and interface:
+- check validator
+- in interface just change the conditions and queries around

 ### Doing right now

-- adjust the timings of validaton and stuff to have some time were the data is actually consistent already adjusted:
+- adjust the timings of validaton and stuff to have some time were the data is actually (in)consistent already adjusted:
 	C2:
 		- republish.py (2 min)